zkung/gemini-cli/docs/cli/configuration.md

   - Enables logging of prompts for telemetry.
 See [telemetry](../telemetry.md) for more information.
 - **`--checkpointing`**:
   - Enables [checkpointing](./commands.md#checkpointing-commands).
+- **`--auto-chat`**:
+  - Enables automatic saving of chat conversations.
+When enabled, the CLI will automatically save conversation checkpoints after each interaction, eliminating the need to manually use the `/save` command.
 - **`--version`**:
   - Displays the version of the CLI.